peterloes/SmartAnimalTraps/README.md

 ![My image](https://github.com/peterloes/SmartAnimalTraps/blob/main/Getting_Started_Tutorial/31_overview.JPG)

 The radio handheld transmitter is able to open, close and to rotates the shutter by pressing a button.
-Electronical release range of 70 metres tested in urban environment.

 ### Current consumption: